 Medical Clinic & Pharmacy

 Ways to Refill Your Prescription

-There are multiple ways you can refill your prescription at the Siletz Health Clinic Pharmacy.
+You can easily refill your prescription at the Siletz Health Clinic Pharmacy via app or by calling our refill line.

+Medical Clinic & Pharmacy